 Don’t believe urban myths about natural or organic cotton tampons providing complete protection.
 Unfortunately, there is no way to fully safeguard yourself from tampon-related TSS; indeed, the model who lost her leg reported changing her tampon three or four times on the day she contracted the serious illness.
 If you experience any signs of TSS, seek medical care immediately.

 To improve peace of mind, it’s better to use a product with no reported cases of TSS so far— such as a menstrual disc.
 Menstrual discs offer many of the same benefits as tampons, and then some.
-They’re worn internally, ideal for active lifestyles, only have to be changed every 12-hours, and offer worry-free coverage during your period.
+They’re worn internally, ideal for active lifestyles, only have to be changed every 12-hours, and offer worry-free coverage for your menstrual flow.

 So, no need to switch back to pads.